sousuodaren/Option_Price/README.md

 # Option_Price
-Optimize the Option Price Algorithm by GUDA or MultiThread or Mic
+Optimize the Option Price Algorithm by CUDA or MultiThread or Mic